- Optimizely Web Experimentation

 Bringing your own visitor ID (BYOID) lets you:

 - Have more fine-grained control over your ID persistence strategy (for example, as part of your mitigation of Intelligent Tracking Prevention.
-See also Intelligent Tracking Prevention and Optimizely).
+See also Intelligent Tracking Prevention and Optimizely Web Experimentation).

 - Reduce cookie bloat in the browser by consolidating identifiers.

-- If you use both Optimizely Web and Optimizely Full Stack, you can supply a known ID so you can use the same identifier across both Web and Full Stack.
+- If you use both Optimizely Web Experimentation and Optimizely Feature Experimentation, you can supply a known ID so you can use the same identifier across both Optimizely Web Experimentation and Optimizely Feature Experimentation.

-- Avoid complicated joins between Optimizely data exports and your own first-party data source.
+- Avoid complicated joins between Optimizely Experimentation data exports and your own first-party data source.

 Configure visitor IDs per snippet